jpverkamp/blog/content/programming/daily-programmer/2016-07-14-solving-loop-puzzles.md

 <!--more-->

 First, we'll create two classes, one for individual characters and one for puzzles.
-Think what you may about {{< wikipedia "object oriented programming" >}}, but I think it fits fairly well with this problem.
+Think what you may about [[wiki:object oriented programming]](), but I think it fits fairly well with this problem.

 First, characters.
-We want something that will be able to represent characters with with their character form (the {{< wikipedia "box drawing characters" >}} above) or as a collection of edges (if the top / right / bottom / left pipe is included).
+We want something that will be able to represent characters with with their character form (the [[wiki:box drawing characters]]() above) or as a collection of edges (if the top / right / bottom / left pipe is included).
 This could be represented as a 4-bit integer, but instead I'll use a 4-tuple of bools.
 It's just a bit easier to read by default.

 On top of that, we want functions that can rotate pieces, test if two characters are actually the same, and to test if two neighboring pieces can border each other or not.
 The last is true if they either both have a pipe pointing inwards or neither does.